IslaMcN/VSM/ReadMe.md

 # Note:
 I understand that have a sort functionality was part of the Minimum Viable Product for this project.
 I, however, failed in figuring out a way of doing so.
 I tried every algorithm I could find and think of.
 I even tried to just make another call to the API just to make a first pass.
 For some reason, I could never make it work.

 If this disqualifies me from going forward with the hiring process, I understand.

-However, could you please email me and tell me what is wrong with my code and why the sort function isn't working?
-This is not me being upset or anything, I have just spent so much time on
+## Instructions :

 1) Plain JavaScript only (no frameworks/libraries of any kind please: no jQuery, no React, Angular, etc.),